·

 Fall on the coast in Portland Maine

-Things to do in Portland Maine
+Things to Do in Portland Maine

-Day 3: New Hampshire | Conway, Lincoln, and White Mountain National Forest
+Day 3: New Hampshire | Conway, Lincoln, + White Mountain National Forest

-Things to do in New Hampshire
+Things to Do in New Hampshire

 Albany Covered Bridge in New Hampshire in the fall